Darkrock-Studios/hammer-editor/docs/HOW-TO-RUN-A-SERVER.md

 Once it completes successfully, re-run `convert.sh` to convert the new PEM to JKS, then restart the Hammer server and you should be good to go.

 ## Whitelisting Users

 By default, the server is closed to everyone after the first account.
 You can open it by going to `/admin` on the website, logging in as your admin account, and unchecking "Enable White List".
-Otherwise you can
+Otherwise you can add individual users to the whitelist using the admin page.